 The quay is home to a ton of colorful homes, shops, restaurants, and a clock tower that you can climb for great views of the harbor.
 I recommend coming here in the summer — the area puts on some great festivals.

-#20 – See the Petroglyphs at Sproat Lake Provincial Park
+#20 – Petroglyphs at Sproat Lake Provincial Park

 Just down the road from Port Alberni is Sproat Lake Provincial Park, famous for its prehistoric petroglyphs and beautiful trails.
 The petroglyphs at Sproat Lake, called K’ak’awin, were carved onto seaside rocks and depict mythological creatures.